Dieff/COS398-final/README.md

 This website is a static site built from templates using Gulp.
 The Gulp runs a series of build tasks that assemple a fully compiled website in `public/`.
 The code can be found in `gulpfile.js`.
 The following tools are used:

 - Pug templates.
 These allow easy HTML templating and reuseable components.
+I am using the `markdown-it` add-on to write content.
 - SCSS.
 Allows a common theme to be shared among all pages.
 - Typescript.
 Implements the interactive site elements